| | Annapolis

 will sign copies of their book on Sunday, November 2, from 2 to 4 p.m.,

 at Hardbean Booksellers, Market Space, Annapolis.
+Special

 thanks to "We owe special thanks to the Maryland State Teachers Association,